etiennebr/rstdocs/Applications/Image Manipulation/DownloadSRTMTiles.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{DownloadSRTMTiles_param_table}, page~\pageref{DownloadSRTMTiles_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+DownloadSRTMTiles+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *DownloadSRTMTiles* .

-Parameters table for Download or list SRTM tiles related to a set of images:
+.. [#] Table: Parameters table for Download or list SRTM tiles related to a set of images.

 +--------------------+--------------------------+----------------------------------+
 |Parameter Key       |Parameter Type            |Parameter Description             |